-- Add coolant/bleed the cooling system. - " If the coolant in the compensating tank is not at the required level, but the tank is not empty: - Correct the coolant level in the compensating tank. ( p.
-172)
+- Add coolant/bleed the cooling system. - " If the coolant in the compensating tank is not at the required level, but the tank is not empty:

 17.2 Correcting the coolant level in the compensating tank

 Danger of scalding During motorcycle operation, the coolant gets very hot and is under pressure.